mayank10j/invoice_scanner/README.md

 ```
 jupyter notebook
 ```
-This will automatically open browser window locally
-2. Open in browser iPython Notebook: *Reciept_scanner_application.ipynb*
+2. Above command will automatically open browser window, Open in browser iPython Notebook: *Reciept_scanner_application.ipynb*
-3. Execute all cells, Sample receipt jpeg  as well as final result excel is given.
+3. Execute all cells, Sample receipt jpeg  as well as final result excel is included in repo.